ZockerKatze/daycommenter/calendarapp/readme.md

 # CalendarApp

-A simple Qt5-based Calendar application with note-taking functionality.
+A simple Qt5-based Calendar application with note-taking functionality , This is a imporved version on the TkInter App , it runs within C++

 ## Features
 - Interactive calendar view